RAWI DV/SA Helpline 1(833) 688-HEAL or 1(833) 688-4325

 • Prior victimization – 84.3% of Native American women experienced violence at least once in their lifetime.

-• Family and Community Poverty – In Utah, 12.4% unemployment rate for Native Americans; 28.4% Native American live below federal poverty line; 54.7% of single mothers with children live below federal poverty line.
-High unemployment rates in reservations, (e.g. Navajo Nation 55% ).
+• Family and Community Poverty – In Utah 12.4% unemployment rate for Native Americans; 28.4% of Native Americans live below the federal poverty line; 54.7% of single mothers with children live below the federal poverty line, High unemployment rates on reservations, (e.g. Navajo Nation 55% ).

-• State, federal, and county data management systems not properly tracking crimes against Native Americans.
+• State, federal, and county data management systems are not properly tracking crimes against Native Americans.

 • Complicated jurisdiction regimes (federal-state-tribal) make it difficult to prosecute crimes against non-native perpetrators.